VOMPECCC: A Modular Completion Framework for Emacs

 Backends: Consult Cape

-Each package targets a single layer.
-Each layer communicates through standard Emacs APIs: completing-read, completion-styles, completion-at-point-functions, annotation functions, and keymaps.
-No package knows about the others' internals.
-All of them can be replaced without affecting the rest.
+Each package targets a single layer, and they all communicate through standard Emacs APIs: completing-read, completion-styles, completion-at-point-functions, annotation functions, and keymaps.
+No package knows about the others' internals ‼️, and because of this all of them can be replaced without affecting the rest.

 Vertico's defining characteristic is strict adherence to the completing-read contract.
 It doesn't filter candidates (that's your completion style's job).
 It doesn't sort them (that's your sorting function's job).
 It doesn't annotate them (that's your annotation function's job).
-It displays them.
-Any command that calls completing-read — whether built-in or third-party — automatically gets Vertico's UI with zero configuration.
+It just displays them.
+Any command that calls completing-read, whether built-in or third-party, automatically gets Vertico's UI with zero configuration.

 Vertico ships with 13 built-in extensions that modify the display behavior: